We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 PHOTO: D’Artagnan

 This bird was tasty, easy to carve, and well-proportioned.
-Roast chicken fans will appreciate the mild flavor of this bird.
+Roast chicken fans will appreciate its mild flavor.

 The Best Heritage Mail-Order Turkey